 The father knew that a warrant had been issued.
 However, he did not surrender himself.
 He was subsequently jailed for 3 days, but he has been allowed a medical furlough.
 It is expected that he will be taken back to jail when his treatment is completed.
 This was apparently not the first time a warrant had been issued for this father’s arrest.
 His ex-wife has stated that she has not received any payments from him since 2014.

 If a parent here in Florida finds that a change in his or her finances will make it difficult to honor a current child support agreement, he or she could have the marital settlement agreement and/or final judgment modified.

 Contact a Family Law Attorney today!

-The attorneys at Golden Key Law Group led by founding partner, attorney Charis Campbell, have experience in handling modifications.
+The attorneys at Golden Key Law Group, PLLC, led by founding partner, attorney Charis Campbell, have experience in handling modifications.
 Our attorneys can advise a parent of all of their legal rights and responsibilities.
 Ultimately, everyone wants to do what is in the best interests of the child(ren) of the marriage.

 Golden Key Law Group is ready to help.
-We offer family and marital law services including divorce, child custody, child support, paternity actions, dependency, modifications and post final judgment of dissolution matters.
-Contact Golden Key Law Group, your “family” lawyer, at 727-317-4738 to schedule a consultation with founding partner attorney Charis Campbell, or, attorney Rita Briles.
+We offer family and marital law services, including divorce, child custody, child support, paternity actions, dependency, modifications, and post final judgment of dissolution matters.
+Contact Golden Key Law Group, your “family” lawyer, at 727-317-4738 to schedule a consultation with founding partner attorney Charis Campbell or attorney Rita Briles.